 top of page

-Montréal, 16 january 2023 - It is a great pleasure for us to announce the renewal of Boutique Courir as official presenter of La Classique d'athlétisme de Montréal for a fourth consecutive edition.
+Montréal, 4 march 2024 - It is a great pleasure for us to announce the renewal of Boutique Courir as official presenter of La Classique d'athlétisme de Montréal for a fifth consecutive edition.
 Boutique Courir's commitment to excellence in the Québec athletics community is unique.
 The unwavering support of our friends Gilles Labre and Daniel Beaupré, business owners, allows La Classique to write new pages of history for track & field in Québec and Canada.
-With its Montréal and Longueuil branches, Boutique Courir is recognized since 40 years for its support to our local athletes.
-Once again, on June 29 2023, Boutique Courir will offer a top level support in our prize money program for the Elite and Premium events and volunteer support.
+With its Montréal and Longueuil branches, Boutique Courir is recognized for more than 40 years for its support to our local athletes.
+Once again, on June 21 2024, Boutique Courir will offer a top level support in our prize money program for the Elite and Premium events and volunteer support.

 On behalf of our organizing committee, volunteers and athletes, a big thanks to Boutique Courir.